 Consumer rebate programs seem simple enough in principle.
 Someone buys a product or service at full price and then receives a rebate that, in effect, lowers the cost of the product or service.
-Wish it were that easy.
-These days, rebate programs, like other incentive strategies, have to take into account a lot more variables than they did just a few years ago.
-The technology and ways people want to interact with it have expanded significantly—think smart phones and eCommerce.
-How to get the most from a rebate program has gotten a lot more complicated.
+Unfortunately, it isn’t that simple.
+These days rebate programs, like other incentive strategies, involve many more variables than they were just a few years ago.
+Technology and the ways people interact with it have expanded significantly—think smart phones and eCommerce.
+As a result, maximizing the results of a rebate program has gotten a lot more complicated.

 Given all this, why would you use a rebate program for your business?
 The answer is simple: Rebates work.
 You just have to recognize the opportunities and avoid the pitfalls.

 Consumer Rebate Program Opportunities

 What do you want for your business?
 Better sales?
 New markets?
 A bigger share of the market?
 To get a new product out into the marketplace?
 Get rid of slow-moving inventory?
 Avoid the downside of discounts?